-Symbolist artist Pierre – Cécile Puvis (1824- 1898) was born at Lyon in France.
+Pierre – Cécile Puvis (1824- 1898) was born at Lyon in France.
 He later added ‘de Chevannes’ to his surname, which originated from his aristocrat forebears in Burgundy.
 Independently wealthy, he was able to pursue art without relying on patronage^.

 Whilst his contemporaries were Édouard Manet and realist Gustave Courbet, Puvis was more interested in Classicism, in keeping with academic traditions of the Paris Salon.
 His subject matter was imbued with religious themes, allegories, mythologies and historical events.

 Initially Puvis was most interested in painting grand, public paintings which be began exhibiting at the Paris Salon from 1859 onwards.
 (After achieving public recognition, he served on Salon juries.)

 He was particularly interested in Commissions from the French government and is now mostly remembered for the huge canvases and murals he painted for the walls of city halls and other public buildings in Paris such as the Panthéon, the Sorbonne, and the Hôtel de Ville, as well as buildings in other parts of France and in the USA.

 As a result, the figures in his paintings seem to be wrapped in an aura of mystery, as though they belong in a private world of dreams or visions – which is why they are considered to be part of the symbolist style, although Puvis didn’t identify himself as with Symbolist painter.
 Noneless, he was considered by a younger generation of artists, such as Gauguin, as a leader of the Symbolist movement.

 His style can be seen not only in works by Gauguin, but also in Picasso’s paintings from his Pink and Blue period, works by Matisse such as The Joy of Life, 1906, and many other artists who followed.